Are “Bath & Body Works” Candles Toxic?

 In this animal inhalation study, benzo[a]pyrene induced dose-related increases in the incidence of papillomas and squamous-cell carcinomas in both the upper respiratory tract (nose, larynx and trachea) and the upper digestive tract (pharynx, esophagus and forestomach).

-Last, the “US State Regulations” section of the “Bath and Body Works” Candles Safety Sheet (pages 7-8) lists the states that require disclosure of paraffin wax.
+Last, the “US State Regulations” section of the “Bath & Body Works” Candles Safety Sheet (pages 7-8) lists the states that require disclosure of paraffin wax.
 These states want customers to make an informed purchasing decision after being warned that the product contains paraffin wax.
 The states include California, Massachusetts, Rhode Island, Minnesota, New Jersey, and Pennsylvania.
 The state of California even has paraffin wax fumes on its Hazardous Substances List.

 Fragrance In Candles

 Typically, an ingredient listed as “fragrance” (or “parfum”) is a mixture of many ingredients that are often undisclosed.
-Abiding the EU law, “Bath and Body Works” discloses the fragrance ingredients that are associated with allergy and sensitization, such as:
+Abiding the EU law, “Bath & Body Works” discloses the fragrance ingredients that are associated with allergy and sensitization, such as:

 - benzyl benzoate